peterhinch/micropython-samples/encoders/ENCODERS.md

 # 2. Basic encoder script

 This comes from `encoder_portable.py` in this repo.
 It uses the simplest and fastest algorithm I know.
-It should run on any MicrPython platform, but please read the following notes as there are potential issues.
+It should run on any MicroPython platform, but please read the following notes as there are potential issues.

 ```python